About this document

 29.3.
 You can use your physical card at any EFTPOS terminal in Australia to purchase goods and services or withdraw cash from your account (providing the merchant operating the EFTPOS terminal has a policy which allows for cash withdrawals).

 29.4.
 You can use your card at a contactless terminal to perform a contactless transaction if your card is capable of performing such transaction or if we allow you to register your card in a digital wallet.
 A cash withdrawal cannot be completed when performing a contactless transaction.

-29.5.
-You can use your card to withdraw from your account at any ATM overseas bearing the Mastercard, Cirrus or Maestro symbol that allows you to select this option.
+29.6.
+You can use your physical card to withdraw from your account at any ATM overseas bearing the Mastercard, Cirrus or Maestro symbol that allows you to select this option.

 Within Australia and outside Australia

 29.8.
 You can use your card to purchase goods or services via mail order, by telephone or by other means (such as the Internet) where the merchant accepts that form of payment.